 The Minnesota Streetcar Museum maintains a fleet of eight historic Minnesota streetcars at the Como-Harriet Streetcar Line in Minneapolis.
 Hop on and take a trolley ride through the lovely Lake Harriet neighborhood.
 Rides run April-October.
 Please see the website for times and special themed events.

 Deals: Rides are an affordable $2.50/pp.

 Kid-friendly: The Minnesota Transportation Museum is a train-lover’s dream come true.
 Full of old train cars, the kids can explore from one car to the next, pretending to be passengers, engineers and conductors.
 There are many exhibits to tinker with and weekend visits include a ride on a real passenger car.
 Those with the youngest train enthusiasts will want to consider booking a trip to the Tots & Trains program, select Wednesdays. $7-$15/pp.

 Deals: Affordable family rates are available – $30-$45/family.

 The Museum of Russian Art is a renovated historic building in South Minneapolis that features the art, history and culture of Russia through its exhibits.
 Admission for adults is $14, kids to age 13 are always FREE.

-The small museum tucked away inside the grand building includes rare instruments and large sculptures of instruments, correspondence of famous composers, and some hands-on exhibits that may be of interest to kids.
+The small museum tucked away inside the grand building includes rare instruments and large sculptures of instruments, correspondence of famous composers, and a whole room of hands-on exhibits that are fun and interesting to kids.